Aaron Pryor vs. Alexis Argüello II: Background

 Shortly after Pryor's victory over Sang-hyun, Pryor and Argüello's respective promoters, Duva and Shelly Finkel, would announce that the rematch had been agreed to and would tentatively happen that year in mid-July.
 However, the WBA initially refused to sanction the fight as Argüello was not among its ranked super lightweight contenders.
 In order to gain a WBA ranking, Argüello would have to defeat Claude Noel on April 24, which he would, knocking out Noel in the third-round.
 In June, the rematch was officially announced to take place on September 9, 1983.
 Originally, both fighters were to first headline a boxing card on July 24 in which Pryor would face Reyes Cruz and Argüello would take on Billy Costello in non-title tune-up bouts, but contractual problems led to the event's cancellation, with the Pryor–Argüello continuing on as planned for September 9.

 Two months prior to the fight, the WBA once again threatened that they would not sanction the bout due to concerns about Argüello's weight while also hinting that they would punish Pryor if he attempted to continue on with the fight without the WBA's sanctioning.
 After around of month of uncertainty, the WBA would finally sanction the fight and instilled Argüello as their number-five ranked super lightweight contender.

 Both fighters had changed the head trainers they had for their first fight.
 Argüello had previously been trained by the renowned Eddie Futch, but parted ways with him after losing to Pryor with Argüello blaming Futch for the loss by accusing him of overtraining him.
 Initially replacing Futch with then-Sugar Ray Leonard assistant trainer Janks Morton, Argüello would switch to Lupe Sanchez for the rematch with Pryor.

-Just under three months prior to the Pryor–Argüello rematch, Pryor's trainer Panama Lewis had worked Luis Resto's corner for his fight against Billy Collins Jr. in Madison Square Garden where, afterwards, it was found that Resto's gloves had been tampered with by having the padding removed.
-Just weeks after the Resto–Collins fight, Lewis was permanently banned from boxing.
+Pryor, meanwhile, lost his trainer due to events beyond his control.
+In late June, several weeks after the fight was announced, Panama Lewis was banned from boxing after it was discovered that he had removed the padding from the gloves of Luis Resto prior to his fight with Billy Collins Jr..
 With Lewis no longer an option, Pryor turned to former Larry Holmes trainer Richie Giachetti, but the two had a falling out and Giachetti was dismissed and replaced with Emanuel Steward two weeks before the fight.
 Steward was given a $1.5 million payday to train Pryor on short notice.